Couleslaw/Project-L/docs/FunctionDocs/index.md

 #### Recycle

+Click the <u>Recycle</u> button in the <u>Puzzle Action Zone</u> and choose a row to recycle.

+1. All puzzle Cards will be **grayed out**.
-Chose a row to recycle and then click on the puzzles in the row in the order you want to recycle them.
-The first puzzle will go to the bottom of the deck first etc. After you have clicked on all the puzzles in the row, you can confirm the action.
-The puzzles you have clicked on will be **highlighted**.
+2. Click on the puzzles in the row in the order you want to recycle them.
+The first puzzle will go to the bottom of the deck first etc.
+3. The puzzles you have clicked on will be **highlighted**.
 CLicking on a **highlighted** puzzle again will remove it from the selection and shift the recycle order.
+If there is a **highlighted** white puzzle, you can not add a black puzzle and vice versa.
-Once you have clicked on a puzzle of a certain color, you cannot add a puzzle of the other color to the selection.
+4. Once all puzzles of a certain color are selected, you can confirm the action.

 {% include tip.html content="
 If you want to recycle the white row, but accidentally click on a black puzzle, you can either unselect it by clicking on it again, or you can cancel the action and start over.